 When I talk about potato salad I have to talk about Christmas as there is no other day I so closely connect with it.
 For many families in Germany it is traditional to eat potato salad and fish (or sausages) on Christmas Eve.
 This is because the 24.12 is considered a Christian fasting day and the food should be simple and vegetarian.
-I know, I know.. fish and sausages are not exactly vegetarian, but I believe that this is what traditions are, we follow certain rituals, they give us comfort and a sense of belonging, but we actually do not know how it all started or how they were meant.
+I know, I know.. fish and sausages are not exactly vegetarian, but I believe that this is what traditions are, we follow certain rituals, they give us comfort and a sense of belonging, but we actually do not know how it all started.

 The christmas potato salad of my family was always made by my grandmother, but it was neither simple nor vegetarian.
 Apart from gherkins and onions it also had apples, chives, pickled herring, cabanossi and eggs.
 It was a wild mixture of flavours and extremely delicious.

 I actually never wondered why my grandmother put all these crazy things in it and when this started.
 But after having made it through the war and afterwards many years of counting every penny, there must have been a sense of indulgence once the German economy grew.
 Ingredients were suddenly affordable and my grandma started to add them lavishly to our christmas salad and that’s how it became such an elaborate affair.